uwdata/living-papers/README.md

-# living-papers-testbed
+# Living Papers

+Authoring tools for scholarly communication.
+Create interactive web pages or formal research papers from markdown source.

-Testbed for Living Papers development
+This repo is a prototyping testbed for Living Papers development.

-- Experiment with WebComponents &amp; Lit as infrastructure.
-- Experiment using Observable as the sole reactive runtime.

-## Instructions
+## Setup Instructions

+1. Install [pandoc](https://pandoc.org/installing.html).
+You should be able to run `pandoc` from the command line.
+2. Install other software packages as needed:
+  - To use R code blocks, you must have R installed as well as any libraries you wish to use.
+  - To publish LaTeX / PDF output, you must install a TeX distribution, such as [TeX Live](https://www.tug.org/texlive/).
-- Run `npm install` to install dependencies.
+3. Clone this repo, run `npm install` to install JavaScript dependencies.

+Once installed,
-- Run `npm run serve` to launch development server and view test examples.
+- Run `npm test` to run the test cases.
-- Run `npm run build` to produce an output bundle.

-There are no formal test cases at this time (despite the boilerplate inherited from the Lit starter kit).
+- Run `{package-dir}/bin/lpub.js filename.md` to compile a source file in the current working directory.